-Four years after the huge success of her 2017 debut EP No Roots that entered three different American Billboard charts, made the Top 10 all across Europe and was followed by the rocking hit Lash Out in 2018 and the first album MINT in 2019, German-Canadian-British singer Alice Merton released a smashing brand new track called Vertigo in April 2021.
+Following her 2017 debut EP No Roots which entered three different American Billboard charts, made the Top 10 across Europe and was followed by the rocking hit Lash Out in 2018 and the album MINT in 2019, German-Canadian-British singer Alice Merton released the track Vertigo in 2021 which offered the opportunity to arrange this interview.

-Vertigo was produced by Grammy-nominated Canadian producer and songwriter Stephen Kozmeniuk, professionally known as Koz, who has worked for the likes of Madonna, Nicki Minaj and Dua Lipa, and has teamed up with Alice here to turn an unexpected feeling of panic and vertigo she once experienced on a night out in Berlin into this great track, whose official video was watched nearly 700.000 times in the first two weeks of release.
+Vertigo was produced by Grammy-nominated Canadian producer and songwriter Stephen Kozmeniuk, professionally known as Koz, who has worked for the likes of Madonna, Nicki Minaj and Dua Lipa, and teamed up with Alice here to turn into a song an unexpected feeling of panic and vertigo she once experienced on a night out in Berlin.

-Alice Merton was born in Germany – where she currently lives and has recently become a judge on the local edition of The Voice – grew up in Canada and has lived in America and the UK; on the British side, she dueted with the super talented BRIT award winner popstar Tom Odell in a beautiful song titled Half As Good As You in 2018.
+Alice Merton was born in Germany, where she became a judge on the local edition of The Voice in 2019; she grew up in Canada and has also lived in America and the UK; on the British side, she dueted with BRIT award winner popstar Tom Odell in the 2018 song Half As Good As You.

-Anxiety apart, what achievements are you most proud of, at this stage in your career?
+Alice, what achievements are you most proud of?

 I’m proud that we were able to play various festivals like Coachella and perform on Late Night shows in the US.
-But also of growing a fanbase and having more and more people show up to concerts.
+But also growing a fanbase and having more and more people show up to concerts.